 Alcoholism is often called a family disease.
 So why is this?
-It’s referred to as a family disease because alcoholism affects everyone in a family unit.
+It’s referred to as a family disease because alcohol addiction affects everyone in a family unit.
 It doesn’t just affect the person with the disease.
-If you’re the child of an alcoholic, the spouse of an alcoholic or the sibling of someone who struggles with alcohol use disorder, you likely understand how true this rings.
+If you’re the child of an alcoholic, the spouse of an alcoholic, or the sibling of someone who struggles with alcohol use disorder, you likely understand how true this rings.

 Alcoholism is viewed as a progressive disease.
 It begins with milder symptoms in the early days.
 It can be very difficult to distinguish the signs of problematic alcohol use from the signs of drinking in normal situations in the beginning.
 Over time as a person’s alcoholism progresses, the symptoms can become more pronounced and noticeable.

 What happens in families where there are signs of an alcoholic family member, however, is that there will be covering up of the symptoms.
 Family members will often want to conceal their loved one’s alcohol use, and they are in denial as much as the person who’s drinking.

 This is a disservice not only to everyone in a family, even if it’s well-intentioned but to the individuals struggling with alcoholism as well.
-Not recognizing the troubling signs of an alcoholic family member can allow the disease to further progress, and its effects to become more severe.
+Not recognizing the troubling signs of an alcoholic family member can allow the disease to further progress, and its effects become more severe.

 Some of the effects of alcoholism on families and home life can include: